 Another effective natural remedy for diabetes is a probiotic, as well as fructooligosaccharides (or FOS, for short).
-FOS is found in fiber-containing foods and feed the probiotics in our guts.
+FOS is found in fiber-containing foods and feeds the probiotics in our guts.
 Another great remedy for diabetes is vitamin C.

 How does exercise factor in diabetes reversal?

 Regular physical activity has been shown through research to lead to a 39-70% lower risk of cardiovascular-related death as well as a lower risk of death overall after 15 to 20 years’ follow up.